-This table makes it clear that one cannot withdraw before five years (and if you do, that 10 percent penalty on each withdrawal awaits you).
+This table makes it clear that you cannot withdraw before five years.
+If you do, you will pay a 10% penalty on each withdrawal.

 This is a critical table and should be used as a template for your investment planning.
 You need to consider the following elements before you take action.

 The first thing to consider is your planned retirement age.
 The model will only work if you are able to start the conversion at least five years before your retirement.
 You should also evaluate and project your expenses during early retirement years.
 The amount of the conversion needs to be planned accordingly.

 If you can’t trust yourself to stick to a plan or you worry that you will be tempted to withdraw more money than you planned because you don’t have to pay taxes on it, you might be better served leaving the majority of your funds in your Traditional IRA and only converting the amount necessary for the early retirement.